cast iron skillet vs grill pan

 Maintenance and Seasoning Requirements

 Taking care of your cast iron skillet or grill pan is highly important.
-I will show you how to properly care for them.
+I’ll show you how to properly care for them.
 This includes the seasoning process and how to clean them.

 Cast iron skillets need a certain way to be seasoned.
 Seasoning makes them non-stick and stops rust.
 To season your skillet: